 I looked through your articles and don't see any discussion on Sartorius strains or injuries.
 I have a student that complains of pain at the knee and front of the hip - she's been to two physician specialists to rule out any anatomical anomalies, and there are none.
 She's also run through a series of physical therapy by a "dance injury" doctor of physical therapy.

 At first, I thought she might have a chronically inflamed psoas, but with a "tucked" under pelvic alignment, I'm ruling that out as she complains of pain with attitude devant, developpe devant, and ronds de jambe en l'air.

-Her spine is a "reverse" curve in that that lumbar spine curves outward and thoracic spine is fairly flat.
+Her spine is a "reverse" curve in that the lumbar spine curves outward and the thoracic spine is fairly flat.
 We've run her through the Front Splits Fast program and yoga program with little relief.
-We've tested her turnout from the prone position and she shows about a 50 degree range of motion both inward and outward.
-Her parents and I are puzzled at what to do next.
+We've tested her turnout from the prone position and she shows about a 50-degree range of motion both inward and outward.
+Her parents and I are puzzled about what to do next.

 Could you please post some comments on Sartorius strain and causes and solutions?

 Thank you very much,